gramener/gramex/gramex/apps/guide/filehandler/README.md

                 function: template            # Convert as a Tornado template
                 args: =content                # Using the contents of the file (default)
                 kwargs:                       # Pass it the following parameters
-                    hander: =handler          # The handler variable is the RequestHandler
+                    handler: =handler         # The handler variable is the RequestHandler
                     title: Hello world        # The title variable is "Hello world"
                     path: $YAMLPATH           # path is the current YAML file path
                     home: $HOME               # home is the YAML variable HOME (blank if not defined)
                     series: [a, b, c]         # series is a list of values

+    You can also write this as:

+        :::yaml
+        transform:
+            "template.*.html":
+                function: |
+                    template(content, handler=handler, title="Hello world", path="$YAMLPATH",
+                             home="$HOME", series=["a", "b", "c"])

     With this structure, the following template will render fine: